So we are moving quickly now, from Panama to Costa Rica to Nicaragua - in a short time. Of course these are smaller countries here in Central America.

 How Not to Tow a Truck

 TK and Jenny have been having mechanical problems with their small pickup truck.
 There aren't any good local mechanics, so yesterday we had to take it to another larger town a ways off.
-This was no small task, as the only way to do that was to tow it behind our rig, another small pickup,
+This was no small task, as the only way to do that was to tow it behind our rig, another small pickup, and it was kinda far away.

 The only thing we could find to use for that was a rope.
 So we set off and immediately ran into problems.
 The rope snapped.
 We had a long way to go, so we tied the rope another way.
 After going about ten miles, the rope snapped again.
 With the help of a couple locals, we re-tied it and eventually made it to the city of Rivas, a total of around 30 kilometers.
 It took an hour of rather tense driving.